-In the literature, systems with above form are usually referred to as elliptic systems of Hamiltonian type.
-It is also said to be strongly coupled in the sense that $u\equiv0$ if and only if $v\equiv 0$.
-System of Hamiltonian type has been extensively investigated in the literature.
-Many results on the existence, nonexistence, multiplicity, symmetry, and other related qualitative properties of solutions for the Hamiltonian system are obtained.
-We refer to \cite{BST,Ruf,Figueiredo1, Figueiredo2,Figueiredo3,Sirakov,Ding} for the interested readers.
-In these papers, most of the results are obtained by using variational methods, such as dual methods, generalized mountain pass theorem, generalized linking theorem, and the systems were assumed with general non-linear terms $H(y,u,v)$ under {\it{subcritical}} growth conditions, namely:
+In the literature, systems of the above form are usually referred to as elliptic systems of Hamiltonian type.
+Such systems are also said to be strongly coupled, in the sense that $u \equiv 0$ if and only if $v \equiv 0$.
+Elliptic systems of Hamiltonian type have been extensively studied in the literature.
+Many results concerning on the existence, nonexistence, multiplicity, symmetry, and other qualitative properties of their solutions have been obtained; see, for instance, \cite{Figueiredo2, BST, Figueiredo1,Figueiredo3,Ding, Ruf,Sirakov} and the references therein.
+In these works, most results are obtained by using variational methods such as the dual method, the generalized mountain pass theorem, and the generalized linking theorem.
+The systems considered there usually involve nonlinear terms $H(y,u,v)$ under {\it subcritical} growth conditions, namely:

-However, when one consider the {\it{critical}} case, that is the growth exponents $p, q$ lie on the critical hyperbola:
+However, when one considers the {\it critical} case, that is, when the growth exponents $p$ and $q$ lie on the critical hyperbola:

-The classical variational method can not be applied directly not only because of the loss of the compactness of Sobolev embedding but also because of the strongly indefinite of the Euler-Lagrange action functional for the system£ in the sense that the functional is neither bounded below nor bounded above.
+the classical variational methods cannot be applied directly, not only because of the loss of compactness in the Sobolev embedding, but also due to the strong indefiniteness of the corresponding Euler-Lagrange functional, in the sense that the functional is neither bounded from below nor from above.

 8pt

 The purpose of the present paper is to apply Lyapunov-Schmidt reduction arguments and local Pohozaev identities to study the existence and the profile of the solutions for system \eqref{Main}.

 8pt